Iran attacks U.S. forces in Iraq in retaliation for killing of commander

 Stock markets in Asia fell sharply on news of the rocket attack, while investor safe havens including the Japanese yen and gold shot higher.
 U.S. crude prices surged almost 5% on worries any conflict could cut oil supplies.

+Iranian Foreign Minister Mohammad Javad Zarif said Iran took “proportionate measures in self-defense under Article 51 of the U.N.
+Charter,” targeting the bases where the attack against its citizens and senior officials was launched.

+“We do not seek escalation or war, but will defend ourselves against any aggression,” he wrote in a post on Twitter.

-The U.S. Federal Aviation Administration said it would prohibit U.S. civil aviation operators from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman.
+The U.S. Federal Aviation Administration said it would ban U.S. carriers from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman.
 Singapore Airlines had already diverted all flight routes from Iranian airspace.

+Democrats in the U.S. Congress and some of the party’s presidential contenders warned about the escalating conflict.

+“Closely monitoring the situation following bombings targeting U.S. troops in Iraq,” U.S. House of Representatives Speaker Nancy Pelosi said on Twitter.
+“We must ensure the safety of our service members, including ending needless provocations from the Administration and demanding that Iran cease its violence.
+America & world cannot afford war.”

 Soleimani, a pivotal figure in orchestrating Iran’s long-standing campaign to drive U.S. forces out of Iraq, was also responsible for building up Tehran’s network of proxy armies across the Middle East.

-He was a national hero to many Iranians, whether supporters of the clerical leadership or not, but viewed as a dangerous villain by Western governments opposed to Iran’s arc of influence running across the Levant and into the Gulf region.
+He was a national hero to many Iranians but viewed as a dangerous villain by Western governments opposed to Iran’s arc of influence running across the Levant and into the Gulf region.

 A senior Iranian official said on Tuesday that Tehran was considering several scenarios to avenge Soleimani’s death.
 Other senior figures have said the Islamic Republic would match the scale of the killing when it responds, but that it would choose the time and place.